Common 2nd line support tasks for data.gov.uk and CKAN

 Logging into the publisher

-You can log into CKAN using a shared 2nd line account.
-The credentials are available in govuk-secrets under datagovuk/ckan.
+You can log into CKAN using a shared account.
+The credentials are available in Secrets Manager under 2ndline/datagovuk/ckan

-For commands not available via the user interface you need to SSH onto a CKAN machine.
+For commands not available via the user interface you need to kubectl exec

 Users and publishing organisations